syncfusion-content/wpf-docs/wpf/Diagram/Behaviour-Changes.md

 {% endhighlight  %}

-> Note: node.Ports[0] refers to the center port.
+N> node.Ports[0] refers to the center port.
 This default center port will be available only after the Node’s Template is applied.
 So you have to change the Visibility accordingly.

 ## Programmatically Rotate a Node and Keep the Label Horizontal after Rotating